 When people say Australia, some of the first things that come to mind are the Sydney Opera House and the Great Barrier Reef—both are world renowned, iconic even, and located in the country’s east.
 There’s no denying that the east coast pretty much sums up everything a tourist would want to experience on a trip to the Land Down Under.
 The brilliant beaches and stunning coastlines, dynamic urban hubs like Brisbane, Melbourne and Sydney and all things bright and beautiful are there so why do we even bother to go to the other side?
+The fact is, exploring australia means exploring all of Australia and there is so much to see when you step off the beaten track too.

-Perhaps the grass is greener, after all?
 Here are five reasons (among many others) to visit Western Australia.

 The Parade of Parks